 Transfer sauteed veggies to the pot along with potatoes, tomato paste and salt.
 Cook covered for 20 minutes.
 In the meantime, prep garlic, dill and other seasonings.

-Stir, turn off heat and let borscht soup stand for 10 minutes covered to allow flavors to “marry” each other.
+Stir, turn off heat and let it stand for 10 minutes covered to allow flavors to “marry” each other.
 Add dill and your borscht is ready to serve.

-How to Peel and Cut Beets and Other Veggies
+How to Peel and Cut Beets and Other Vegetables

 - Onion and carrots: Dice the onion like for frying, a mirepoix size.
 And carrots into small rounds and wider part into half moons.

-My favorite part of the whole entire borscht recipe cooking process is what to serve borscht with?!
+My favorite part of the whole entire borscht recipe cooking process is serving it.
 That’s when I go all out!

-Rye bread: Rye bread is dense dark colored bread.
+Rye bread: Rye bread is dense dark color bread.
 I find mine in a bread section seal wrapped for freshness.
 It is often German.

-Sourdough bread would be great for serving with borscht as well!
+Sourdough bread would be great for serving as well!
 I toast it to resemble freshly baked Ukrainian bread.
 Nothing compares to pampushky traditionally served with borscht though.

 More garlic: Many Ukrainians eat borscht while biting on a clove of garlic in between the spoonfuls.
-The key is to eat garlic together with your husband and don’t leave the house that night.:)
+The key is to eat garlic together with your partner and don’t leave the house that night.

 More dill: I add dill to the pot and then to individual bowls.
 There is no such thing as too much garlic and dill, almost never.
 I’m such Ukrainian at heart.